Foreign Investment Screening Expert in France | FDI Advisory

-Relians, a specialist in foreign direct investment screening
+Relians – a specialist in foreign investment screening in France

-With experience handling over 150 cases, Relians has unique expertise in all aspects of foreign direct investment screening in transactions in sensitive sectors.
+With experience handling more than 150 cases, Relians has developed unique expertise in foreign investment screening in France, advising investors, financial institutions and legal advisors on transactions involving sensitive and strategic sectors.

-Since its creation, Relians has developed unique expertise in public affairs and lobbying, specifically applied to foreign investment screening.
+Since its creation, Relians has developed unique expertise in public affairs and institutional advisory applied to foreign investment screening.
+The firm combines regulatory analysis, institutional insight and strategic advisory to assist investors and financial institutions involved in transactions affecting sensitive sectors.

 Mastering institutional uncertainty